Yellen calls for minimum global corporate income tax - WTMJ

 “There’s no evidence to that … that’s bizarre,” Biden said in response to a question from reporters.

-“We have 51 or 52 corporations from the Fortune 500 who haven’t paid a single penny a day for 3 years?”
+“We have 51 or 52 corporations from the Fortune 500 who haven’t paid a single penny a day for three years?”
 Biden said.
 “Come on.”

 Yellen, meanwhile, downplayed the potential for the Biden administration’s domestic agenda, which also includes a $1.9 trillion COVID relief package approved last month, to spur higher inflation.
 Former Treasury Secretary Larry Summers, among others, has raised such concerns since the relief bill passed.